GraphAlchemist/Alchemy/app/scripts/alchemy/API/get.coffee.md

     # along with this program.
 If not, see <http://www.gnu.org/licenses/>.

     alchemy.get =
+        # returns one or more nodes as an array
         nodes: (id, ids...) ->
-                if not id
+                if id?
+                    # All passed ids with artificially enforced type safety
+                    allIDs = _.map arguments, (arg) -> String(arg)
+                    _.filter alchemy._nodes, (val, key)->
+                        val if _.contains allIDs, key
+                else
                     console.warn "Please specify a node id."
-                    return
-                # returns one or more nodes as an array
-                if ids.length isnt 0
-                    ids.push id
-                    params = _.union ids
-                    results = []
-                    for p in params
-                        results.push alchemy._nodes[p]
-                    results
-                else
-                    [alchemy._nodes[id]]

         edges: (id=null, target=null) ->
             # returns one or more edges as an array